TurboGears/tg2docs/docs/main/SimpleWidgetForm.rst

 handling for forms substantially.

 This tutorial only covers basic widget usage.
-If you'd like to know more, explore the `widgets overview`_ and the check out the widget browser in the toolbox.
+If you'd like to know more, explore the `widgets overview`_.

-.. todo:: previous paragraph referenced "widget browser" and "toolbox" as links.
-Need to reinstate as appropriate
+.. todo:: previous paragraph referenced "widget browser" and "toolbox" as
+    links.
+These do not exist for tg2.
+Need to add them back in here when they are eventually re-written.

 Download the example project
 ----------------------------